tayganr/purviewcli/doc/commands/types/readTypeDefs.md

 ```

 ## Examples
-Get all enum type definitions.
+Get all type definitions for a particular type.
 ```powershell
 pv types readTypeDefs --type "enum"
 ```